vaharoni/trusted-sandbox/README.md

 ### Running containers

-There are two ways to run a container.
+There are two main methods to run a container.

 Use `run!` to retrieve output from the container.
 If the user code raised an exception, it will be raised by `run!`.

 ```ruby